 Talos: Built for Kubernetes

-• Kubernetes components are built-in
+- Kubernetes components are built in

-• etcd management is handled automatically
+- etcd management is handled for you

-• Certificate rotation is automatic
+- Certificate rotation is automatic

-• Upgrades coordinate with Kubernetes (drain, upgrade, uncordon)
+- Upgrades coordinate with Kubernetes (drain, upgrade, uncordon)

 You don’t install Kubernetes on Talos.
 Kubernetes is part of Talos.